ProFatXuanAll/language-model-playground/doc/source/contribute.rst

 #.
 Run ``autopep8 -i -a -a -a lmp test`` to automatically lint your code to
    conform `PEP 8`_.
-   ``autopep8`` might not be able to catch all syntax problems, for futher linting see steps below.
+   ``autopep8`` might not be able to catch all syntax problems, for further linting see steps below.

 #.
 Run ``flake8 lmp test`` to lint your code to conform `PEP 8`_.